 The Convert Non - RAID Disks to RAID capable screen appears.
-The only disk left on this screen should be the large (1-TB) disk which was excluded earlier.
+The only disk left on this screen should be the 1-TB disk that was excluded earlier.
 It should not be added to the RAID capable set of disks, so continue to exclude it.